 The final examination will take place on 23 April at 9 am in the Sports Complex.
-Further information will appear here in due time.

 Recall that the examination is open book, meaning that you are allowed to use any kind of documentation.
 Electronic devices are not permitted.
 You are not allowed to share any material with your colleagues.
 Here you can find some generic information about open book exams.
 I strongly recommend that you (a) index well your material so that you can find the information you seek in short order and (b) ignore your material as much as possible (ideally, completely).
 If you stop every time to look things up you will most likely run out of time.
 Instead of bringing your textbook and/or lecture notes I also recommend that you prepare a few cheat sheets (no more than 4 pages) summarizing key concepts; this is going to save you considerable time during the exam.